Factory Method Design Pattern

 • We want to extend the internal components of a framework or library.

-A framework uses abstract classes to define and maintain dependencies between objects; it is also responsible for creating them.
-In our example, let's say we have a framework that consists of two abstractions, MARIO and MarioMaker.
-We have to subclass these abstractions to implement their character-specific implementations.
+In our example, we have a framework that consists of two abstractions, MARIO and MarioMaker.
+So we can easily subclass these abstractions to implement character-specific implementations.
 However, since a particular Mario subclass to instantiate is system-specific, the MarioMaker class doesn't know which concrete product needs to be created.

-The factory method pattern encapsulates the responsibility of creating concrete products and moving them out of the framework.
-Then, subclasses of MarioMaker redefine an abstract method (createMario()) to return the appropriate Mario.
+In other words, the factory method pattern encapsulates the responsibility of creating concrete products, where subclasses of MarioMaker override an abstract method (createMario()) to return the appropriate Mario.
 Once a MarioMaker subclass is instantiated, it can then instantiate system-specific Mario characters without knowing their class!

-• We want to reuse existing objects instead of rebuilding them.
-It is worth noting that the factory method does not need to create a new object every time.
-It can return existing objects from a cache or any other source.
+Sometimes, we can reuse existing objects instead of rebuilding them.
+So the factory method does not need to create a new object every time.
+It can return existing objects by caching them.

 Consequences

-• The factory method decouples concrete products from the Client code as it only deals with the product interface.
+• Decouples concrete products from the Client code as it only deals with the product interface.

-• The factory method supports the Open-Closed Principle because we can add new types of products without breaking existing client code.
+• Supports the Open-Closed Principle because we can add new types of products without breaking existing client code.

-• The factory method connects parallel class hierarchies, which occur when a class delegates some of its responsibilities to a separate class.
+• Connects parallel class hierarchies, which occur when a class delegates some of its responsibilities to a separate class.
 For example, the above code establishes the connection between the two parallel hierarchies MarioMaker and MARIO.

-• Due to a lot of subclasses to implement this pattern, our code can be a little complex.
+• Due to a lot of subclasses to implement, our code can be a little complex.

 Frameworks and libraries often use the Factory Method pattern to provide extensibility and enable clients to create objects without tightly coupling them to specific implementations.